U.S. assures Israel that core Iran sanctions still in place

 The Israelis are also unlikely to go it alone as their most important foreign partner is engaged in diplomacy with Tehran.

-"I want to see first-hand the remarkable ballistic missile defense technologies in place that our nation has spent over 20 years building with our friends here in Israel," he said.
+"I want to see first-hand the remarkable ballistic missile defence technologies in place that our nation has spent over 20 years building with our friends here in Israel," he said.

-"The advancement of these programs in recent years, I think, is a reflection of President Obama's and his administration's strong commitment, unwavering commitment to Israel's security."
+"The advancement of these programmes in recent years, I think, is a reflection of President Obama's and his administration's strong commitment, unwavering commitment to Israel's security."

 (Writing by Dan Williams; Editing by Mark Heinrich)